phpstan/phpstan/website/src/_posts/why-is-instanceof-type-wrong-and-getting-deprecated.md

 * A `Closure` is a callable
 * An object of a class with an `__invoke()` method is a callable

-If you ask `Type::isCallable(): TrinaryLogic` it's gonna account for all of these types.
+If you ask `Type::isCallable(): TrinaryLogic` it will account for all of these types.
 And you can get the actual callable signatures with `Type::getCallableParametersAcceptors(): ParametersAcceptor[]` as well.

 ConstantBooleanType
 --------------------